Key details

 Overview

 The site at 609-621 Burwood Highway was formerly used as a Department of Environment, Land, Water and Planning (DELWP) horticultural research facility.
-Development Victoria is revitalising the site to deliver much needed housing, open space as well as a mixed-use zone which could include such things as retail and other services for the community.
+We’re revitalising the site to deliver much needed housing as well as a mixed-use zone which could include such things as retail and other services for the community.

 The new wetlands will improve the health of local waterways, including Blind Creek by ensuring the proper treatment of stormwater, which is not currently happening through the artificial dam.
 The wetlands will also provide a new purpose built and designed environment for local flora and fauna to thrive.

-For our latest update, read our Knoxfield Newsletter – April 2025 under the resources tab.
+For our latest update, read our Knoxfield Newsletter – November 2025.

 Our commitment to housing

-Development Victoria is committed to delivering high quality homes at a new neighbourhood in Knoxfield, contributing to the Victorian Government's target of delivering more homes to more Victorians over the next decade.
+Development Victoria is committed to delivering around 400 high quality homes contributing to the Victorian Government's target of delivering more homes to more Victorians over the next decade.

-We’re working to deliver a range of high-quality, sustainable and affordable homes to suit the needs of the community.
+We’re working to deliver a range of, sustainable and affordable homes to suit the needs of the community.

 Our emphasis is on quality design, materials and landscaping, with all homes positioned a short walk to green open spaces, walking paths and the new wetland.